- 244 Mission Posts

 – much improvement needed in close-quarter combat skills

-– not particularly strong in the scientific and technical side of things
+– relatively weak in the scientific and technical side of things

 |Ambitions||Ever since his grandparents took over his custody while he was ten, Oliver has led a life of affluence and respectability.
 He intends to keep it that way and never go back to the poverty and contempt he often experienced in his early childhood.
 But he is well aware that he cannot depend on his grandparents or anyone else for that.
 He must make it his own.
 That means securing an especially successful career, which at the moment is with Starfleet.
 His eyes are clearly set on the admiralty, but even within that select group he aims for the top.

 Of course, his more contemplative self understands perfectly well that such ambition is fed by pride and fear of rejection and that both are contemptible vices that would be soundly rejected by the more enlightened beings such as the great Marcus Aurelius, in whose honor he was given the middle name of Antoninus.
 But he is not Marcus Aurelius.
 He is far more flawed.
 He accepts that and is content with his flawed ambition.

 |Hobbies & Interests||Oliver is a very intellectual man and is especially interested in ancient history, constitutional theory and political philosophy.
 He tries to write on these subjects whenever he can and has managed to have several of his writings published in leading academic journals.
 This, however, is not something he actively publicizes since he has found in his experience that many people find it snobbish and off-putting.

 Oliver enjoys group activities such as camping and especially parties.
 He also likes to indulge himself in any forms of sensory pleasures.
 He has a particular fondness for good food, though not necessarily fine cuisine.
 Having a soft spot for berries, he keeps a supply of the various fruits and juices whenever it is practical to do so.
 If he cannot find fresh and natural berries, he would not mind settling for the replicated variety.